emmanuelU17/sara-brand-backend/README.md

 # Sara Brand Server
 Server side code for Sara The Brand e-commerce.
+This branch is the development process of using session for authentication and authorization.
+It won't be managed until business needs dictates.

 ### Technologies Thus Far
 * Java 17